Vineethkolli/NBK-Youth/README.md

    Archive and manage past events and financial transactions with timeline views for easy reference and future auditing.

 - **⏱️ Keep-Alive & Automation:**
-   GitHub Actions used to keep Backend server, MongoDB, and OTP refresh token endpoints alive.
+   GitHub Actions used to keep Backend server and OTP refresh token endpoints alive.

 - **☁️ Google Cloud Integration:**
    A Service Account is used for storing media on Google Drive, and OAuth credentials are used for sending OTPs.